dkubeio/dkubex-examples/rag/ingestion/README.md

 - **Embedding Model Selection (`embedder`):**

   Users can specify the type of embedding model to be used for generating embeddings.
-Currently supported embedding models include HuggingFace and OpenAI embeddings.
+Currently supported sources include any HuggingFace embedding model or OpenAI based embedding model.

   - **Class:** `HuggingFaceEmbedding`
   - **Parameters:**